flathub-infra/documentation/docs/01-for-users/index.md

 system.
 This sandboxing gives you more control over the dependencies of your applications.

+## Flathub

+Flathub is a centralized repository of Flatpak apps.
+You can use it to install and update apps on your system.

 ## Installation

 Please refer to the Flatpak installation instructions for your distribution over at [flatpak.org](https://flatpak.org/setup/).